brevzin/cpp_proposals/118x_spaceship/mothership.md

 > In this library, whenever a declaration is provided for an `operator!=`, `operator>`, `operator<=`, or `operator>=` for a type `T`, its requirements and semantics are as follows, unless explicitly specified otherwise.

 Add a clause to 15.5.5 [conforming], probably after 15.5.5.4 [global.functions].
 Not strictly related to `<=>` as a whole, but it's a requirement that's currently missing and needs to be added somewhere.
+See also P1601.

 > **15.5.5.x Hidden friend functions [conforming.hidden.friend]**
 >